• techcode 9 months ago

 You just got to deal with the usual apple bullshit, no side loading, repairability, thunderbolt charger, no headphone jack, etc.

-• rightbyte a day ago
+• rightbyte 9 months ago

 Shin Bet and friends don't have a magic wand making pagers explode.
 NSA can't circumvent math.
 Etc.